 Maintain contact with your group

 You are your travelers’ main connection to EF.
 Log into your account to easily manage and maintain email communication with your group right from your Group tab.
-We also suggest holding regularly scheduled meetings throughout the tour-planning process where you can share information including final itineraries, payment deadlines, packing suggestions and more.
-Keep your travelers excited about your tour by having potluck lunches featuring food from the locations you’ll be visiting, or watch movies that take place in the cities you’ll be exploring.
+We also suggest holding regularly scheduled meetings throughout the tour-planning process.
+Your EF Experience Specialist will walk you through suggested topics, but some things you might want to focus on include final itineraries, payment deadlines, and packing suggestions.
+Also, you can keep your travelers excited about your tour by holding special events—such as potluck lunches with food from locations you’ll be visiting or movie nights highlighting the cities you’ll be exploring.

 Prepare your group

-We also ask that you prepare your travelers for their experience abroad.
-Make sure they understand that group travel requires flexibility and cooperation.
-Explain that accommodations and meals abroad might differ from what they are accustomed to at home.
-For tips on setting expectations for your travelers, please contact your Tour Consultant.
+accommodations and meals abroad might differ from what they are accustomed to at home.
+For tips on setting expectations for your travelers, please contact your EF Experience Specialist.

 Travel on a Free International Training Tour